xBis7/java-GooseGame/README.md

 # java-GooseGame

  Simple implementation of the Goose Game.
+Netbeans 12.0, java with ants , no building tools.

  The game is played with 2-6 players.
 Each player has the ability to save the game in a file, during his turn and load it later.

  At the start there are 3 options: New Game, Load Game, Exit.